 New Zealand’s railway journeys hold their own against some of the world’s greatest routes, certainly in terms of scenery.
 They transport you right into the heart of the country’s mountain ranges, winelands and volcanic plateaus.

 They can also make for a comfortable, relaxed interlude in what can often be a busy trip.
 For me, rail travel in New Zealand doesn’t supplant exploring by car, but it does offer a welcome break from driving.
-Plus, all journeys can be incorporated (with a little creativity) into most New Zealand itineraries.
+Plus, all journeys can be incorporated (with a little creativity) into most New Zealand tours.

 Of course, it’s equally possible for trains to form the focal point of an itinerary, such as this 20-day trip suggestion for exploring New Zealand without a car.

 The country does have a handful of small, privately owned heritage railways geared towards sightseers (notably Dunedin’s Taieri Gorge Railway).
 But, I’m spotlighting New Zealand’s three major scenic rail journeys, which are operated by the state (KiwiRail).
 All of them, for various reasons, are also civil engineering masterpieces in their own right.

 The TranzAlpine, South Island